SrBrahma/visionmate-rn-application/README.md

 * Disabled Android's automatic forced dark mode: https://stackoverflow.com/a/64339016

 * We use [Fuse.js](https://github.com/krisk/Fuse) as the fuzzy-search library.
 It's great!

+* And [FlashList](https://github.com/shopify/flash-list) for a FlatList with a way better performance!

 * We use react-native-video@next (v6) since v5 is broken.